If you spend most of your day sitting on a computer, you might agree with me on this:

 Constant keyboard clicks become annoying at times.

-It not only loosens your focus, but also irritates the people near you.
+It not only loosens your focus but also irritates the people around you.

 Is there something you could do about it?